yherve/virt-deploy/README.md

 Installation
 -------------

-The virt-deploy tool is written in python 2.7.
+### download standalone binary

+The easiest way is to download a standalone binary [here](https://github.com/yherve/virt-deploy/releases/download/0.9/virt-deploy)

+### build standalone binary from sources

-The easiest way to install is to use the provided Makefile to generate a standalone binary.
+ to install is to use the provided Makefile to generate a standalone binary.
 The requirements are python 2.7, pip,virtualenv and make